Wineries are sprouting up in the cooler Kootenay climate

 Where: 890 Alexander Road, Nakusp, B.C.
 V0G1R1

-Good to know: The tasting room is open seasonally from May to October and by appointment in the off season.
-Private tours include a hike to the nearby Naksup Hot Springs, and visitors can stay at their bed-and-breakfast King Suite.
+Good to know: The tasting room is open seasonally from May to October and by appointment in the off-season.
+After enjoying a tasting of 5 different wines on the scenic patio area, visitors can explore trails, have a picnic or hike to nearby Nakusp Hot Springs.
+A private bed-and-breakfast King suite is available for guests.
 The winery also offers wedding packages.

-Valley of the Springs Winery does an exceptional job of describing their unique microclimate and terroir if you want to take a deep dive.
+Valley of the Springs Winery does an exceptional job of describing their unique microclimate and terroir if you want to learn more about winemaking in the Arrow Lakes Valley.
 And this story explains how owners Jody and Brenda Scott started this first vineyard in the Arrow Lakes Valley.

 Wineries in Trail